Control SoftwareSolis PackagesSoftware Development Kit

-The two primary effects to be included are:
+The two primary additional effects are:

-The effect is present in all CCD's but in a good camera design the effect is usually minimized and can then only be seen in exceptional circumstances, for example when binning a very large number of pixels.
+The effect is present in all CCDs but in a good camera design the effect is usually minimized and can then only be seen in exceptional circumstances, for example when binning a very large number of pixels.
 In a CCD camera or an ICCD camera the noise component is so low it typically is hidden by the readout noise or dark current components.
 In an EMCCD however, spurious charges that occur in the image section are amplified by the EMCCD gain register and therefore are very detectable.
 Incidentally the EMCCD gain register works by effectively harnessing the same effect of impact ionization that creates the spurious charges.

 The second noise component originates from the amplification process and is represented by the Noise factor.
 In any amplification process when a signal is amplified, the input noise is also amplified.
 However the amplification can add additional noise and this noise must be taken into consideration.

 If we examine the theoretical signal to noise ratios for various cameras using this equation we can appreciate the comparisons between the cameras.
 The parameters we have used are as follows:

 |Quantum Efficiency (DQE)||100%||93%||93%||50%|

 Note the Noise Factor for an EMCCD is 1.41 which is exactly the theoretical predictions of an ideal gain register with a stochastic gain process as used in the EMCCD.
-The Noise factor for a Filmless Gen III ICCD has been measured as 1.6 which is better than their filmed counterparts who have a Noise factor of 3.52.
+The Noise factor for a Filmless Gen III ICCD has been measured as 1.6 which is better than their filmed counterparts which have a Noise factor of 3.52.

 In the limit of very low signals where there is less than 1 photon per pixel per readout the EMCCD and ICCD can be used in the photon counting mode unlike the CCD.
-The higher quantum efficiency usually enables the EMCCD to outperform the ICCD but in some circumstances the ICCD can outperform the EMCCD if the ICCD intensifier has lower EBI than the Clock induced charge noise of an un-optimized EMCCD.
+The higher quantum efficiency usually enables the EMCCD to outperform the ICCD but in some circumstances the ICCD can outperform the EMCCD if the ICCD intensifier has lower EBI (Equivalent Background Illumination) than the Clock Induced Charge noise of an un-optimized EMCCD.
 In the limit of very low signals you can see the CCD's S/N suffers due to the fixed Readout noise component and this continues until the photon flux level is greater than the readout noise squared.
 The EMCCD and ICCD work well for low light levels as the Gain effectively removes all the read out noise component of the noise.